 - For the rolls:First, line the bottom of the slow cooker with parchment paper.
 Use enough where it hangs over the edge of the slow cooker.

-- Next, to make the dough: in your food processor or blender, add flour, baking powder, salt, and baking soda.
+- Next, to make the dough: in your food processor or in your Kitchen Aid stand mixer, add flour, baking powder, salt, and baking soda.
 Pulse to combine.
-Pulse in cubed butter and half and half.
-Dump dough out onto a lightly floured surface.
+Pulse in the 6 tbsp of cubed, softened butter and half and half.
+Mix until dough is formed.
+Dump the dough out onto a lightly floured surface.
 Knead gently for 15 strokes or until smooth.

-- Roll dough out into a 15 x 30 inch rectangle.
+- Using a rolling pin lightly dusted with flour, roll the dough out into a 15 x 30-inch rectangle.
 In a small bowl combine ⅓ cup melted butter, brown sugar, and cinnamon.
-Spread mixture onto rectangle with a brush.
+Using a brush, spread mixture onto rectangle.

 - Slice rectangle into ½ inch strips and roll each one up to form a cinnamon bun.
 Arrange buns in prepared slow cooker.
 Brush with more butter, sugar, cinnamon mix.
 Sprinkle with more cinnamon.
 Cover and cook on high for 2 hours.
 Tops of rolls will be slightly wet.